Andrew Kirby

 After medical posts in the UK, Australia and New Zealand I undertook training in medical and molecular microbiology whilst a Clinical Lecturer at the University of Liverpool.
 During this time i completed an MD into the diagnosis and epidemiology of norovirus infection and completed professional exams in medical microbiology, before moving to Leeds.

-In Leeds, I work as an Associate Clinical Professor in Microbiology and as an honorary consultant microbiologist.
-I was employed by the Clinical Research Network as a speciality lead in Infection, and am a member of the grants review committee at the Healthcare Infection Society.
+In Leeds, I work as an Associate Clinical Professor in Microbiology and as an Honorary Consultant Microbiologist.
+I am deputy chair of the grants review committee at the Healthcare Infection Society.

-In addition, I am the consultant chair of the National Infection Trainee Collaborative for Audit and Research which can be accessed here.
+I am the Consultant Chair of the National Infection Trainee Collaborative for Audit and Research which can be accessed here.

 Responsibilities